 4.6 The district's urban centres of Banbury, Bicester and Kidlington are an important focus for shopping, commerce, leisure and other facilities which serve the needs of residents and visitors.
 In addition to these centres there are significant retail offerings at several out of centre retail parks, major food stores, and various local centres within Banbury and Bicester.
-A district-wide Town Centre and Retail Study to inform the preparation of the Plan was published for public consultation alongside the community involvement paper 2.
+A district-wide Town Centre and Retail Study to inform the preparation of the Plan was published for public consultation alongside the community involvement paper 2 and an update has been produced.
 The study identifies how the main towns in the District serve a wider catchment beyond the District boundaries.